JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code prints all the elements of a singly linked list and returns the number of nodes
+This code returns the number of elements in a linked list